Sarbinski/partners-list/README.md

 ```
 npm run start
 ```
-For developing use the command below which will daemonize the process and auto-reload it if code is changed.
+For development use the command below which will daemonize the process and auto-reload it if the code is changed.
 ```
 npm run start:dev
 ```